AIMOverse/amico-docs/pages/docs/introduction.md

 ## What is Amico?

 Amico is a next-generation Autonomous AI framework and runtime designed for embedded devices and multi-agent systems.
-It is natively integrated with the Solana ecosystem utilizing [listen-rs](https://www.listen-rs.com/), enabling AI agents to autonomously make decisions and take on-chain actions.
+It is natively integrated with the Solana ecosystem, enabling AI agents to autonomously make decisions and take on-chain actions.

-Built on top of the [Rig framework](https://rig.rs), Amico offers a comprehensive set of features, including:
+Amico offers a comprehensive set of features, including:

 - Autonomous AI runtime for embedded devices
 - Support for multi-agent systems